yvelikova/axway-open-docs/content/en/docs/apigtw_admin/admin_dns_wildcards.md

 The example options are described as follows:

-`directory`

-This is normally set to a directory on a writeable filesystem, such as `/var/bind`.
+**directory**: This is normally set to a directory on a writeable filesystem, such as `/var/bind`.
 This example is set to the current directory (`"."`).

-`listen-on port`

-This example is set to `8866` for testing, but you should leave this blank for real DNS use in a production environment.
+**listen-on port**: This example is set to `8866` for testing, but you should leave this blank for real DNS use in a production environment.
 Most DNS clients such as Web browsers always request on the standard DNS port `53`.
 You can also configure debugging tools such as `dig` and `nslookup` to try other ports.

-`pid-file`

-This example sets up `named` to run in the current directory (or `/var/named` if configured), and gives it a name to store its lock file.
+**pid-file**: This example sets up `named` to run in the current directory (or `/var/named` if configured), and gives it a name to store its lock file.

-`allow-`

-The example `allow-` options are permissive, and allow any external host to use this name server, update it dynamically, and transfer a dump of its domains.
+**allow-**: The example `allow-` options are permissive, and allow any external host to use this name server, update it dynamically, and transfer a dump of its domains.
 This makes it unsuitable for external exposure.
 To restrict these `allow-` options to the local system, change the `any` settings to `127.0.0.1`.

-`forwarders`

-Requests that cannot be serviced locally are forwarded to the specified servers, which are the default DNS servers for the site.
+**forwarders**: Requests that cannot be serviced locally are forwarded to the specified servers, which are the default DNS servers for the site.
 Specifying `forwarders` enables you to use this name server as your local DNS.
 It can forward requests for sites outside your domain (for example, `example.com` or `apiportal.io`) to the forwarding name servers.
 This enables your test environment to coexist with your normal name servers.

 ### Configure default zones